How does Cribl LogStream process data at scale? What does a distributed deployment look like?

 In this post we’ll discuss deployment patterns that allow for implementing scale up and scale out architectures.
 We’ll also look at features that align with best-practices approaches and strategies.
 Let’s get to it!

-Most of Cribl LogStream workloads are compute bound.
-Which means that performance is principally determined by the time spent on CPU operations to be completed.
-Roughly speaking, the amount CPU time needed is proportional to (at least) these two factors:
+Most of Cribl LogStream workloads are compute-bound.
+This means that performance is principally determined by the time spent on CPU operations to be completed.
+Roughly speaking, the amount of CPU time needed is proportional to (at least) these two factors:

-When volume is low and/or amount of processing is light, a single instance can be sufficient.
+When volume is low and/or the amount of processing is light, a single instance can be sufficient.
 A faster CPU clock will offer better performance but to sustain even higher data volumes and increased processing you need to scale up or scale out to a distributed deployment.

 A single LogsStream instance installation can be configured to scale up and utilize host resources as needed.
 By default, a single instance starts with two worker processes and can consume up to two CPU cores at full capacity.
 More worker processes can be configured via Settings > General Settings > Worker Processes.
 Setting this less than 1 is interpreted as

 number of CPUs – setting.
 For example, in a system with 12 CPUs: